 Spring is the best time to fertilize peonies.
 Use a balanced, slow-release fertilizer to provide essential nutrients without over-fertilizing.
 Apply the fertilizer around the base of the plant, avoiding direct contact with the roots.
 Excess fertilizer can harm peonies and lead to weak stems and poor blooms.

-Summary Table for Peony Care Conditions:
+Summary Table for Peony Growing Conditions:

 Condition |